MSurfer20/test2/go-deprecated/docs/UsersApi.md

 [[Back to README]](../README.md)

-## UpdateNotificationSettings
+## UpdateStatus

-> JsonSuccessBase UpdateNotificationSettings(ctx, optional)
+> JsonSuccess UpdateStatus(ctx, optional)

-Update notification settings
+Update your status

-This endpoint is used to edit the user's global notification settings.
-See [this endpoint](/api/update-subscription-settings) for per-stream notification settings.  `PATCH {{ api_url }}/v1/settings/notifications`
+Change your [status](/help/status-and-availability).  `POST {{ api_url }}/v1/users/me/status`  A request to this endpoint will only change the parameters passed.
+For example, passing just `status_text` requests a change in the status text, but will leave the status emoji unchanged.
+Clients that wish to set the user's status to a specific value should pass all supported parameters.

 ### Required Parameters